 3. The value of a property is affected by size and shape

 Generally speaking, home buyers like traditional property layouts and as much space as possible.
 Homes built on large, rectangular plots with plenty of space in the gardens will often attract a premium.
 Conversely, oddly-shaped, triangular homes at the end of terraces or those close to main roads will often be looked upon far less favourably by home-buyers.

 4. More bedrooms or a room extension usually means higher home values

 Three and four-bedroom homes are always in relatively high demand, as they appeal to average-sized families of between four and five people.
 Having a bedroom for every youngster in a family is often a priority for families upsizing from smaller homes and flats, and that alone can result in higher property valuations.
 If you can’t make an extra bedroom, then consider extending a room and add value to your home.

 5. An impressive kitchen can mean a higher house valuation

 A lovely new modern kitchen adds value to homes.
 The kitchen is usually the heart of a family home; it is where people come together to share food, socialise and talk through the events of the day.
 Homes with spacious, well-designed and modern kitchens will usually have a competitive edge over other homes for sale in the area with less appealing kitchens.

 6. Storage space is a major plus point for buyers

 It is surprising just how many personal possessions a family can amass throughout the course of day-to-day life.
-Families with teenagers and those who like to work from home will need a decent amount of storage, and homes with lofts, under-stair storage cupboards and walk-in closets will sell relatively quickly.
+Families with teenagers and those who like to work from home will need a decent amount of storage space, and homes with lofts, under-stair storage cupboards and walk-in closets will sell relatively quickly.
 The high demand for these homes will inevitably push house prices upwards.

 7. Off-road parking usually means higher property values